Royal Family at Exhibition “Royal Journeys 1905-2005”

 The exhibition is carried out under the auspices of the National Museum of Art, Architecture and Design in cooperation with the Royal Court, and takes place at the Art Museum in Oslo from February 16th until August 26th, 2012.Filed under Norwegian Royals

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Exhibition, Harald V, Prime Minister Stoltenberg, Princess Astrid of Norway, Princess Märtha Louise, Queen Sonja.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Exhibition, Harald V of Norway, Prime Minister Stoltenberg of Norway, Princess Astrid of Norway, Princess Märtha Louise of Norway, Queen Sonja of Norway.